microsoft/AppConsult-WinAppsModernizationWorkshop/Exercise5/README.md

 ![](../Manual/Images/AdaptiveCards.png)

 Adaptive cards play an important role in Timeline because it's the way Windows renders activities.
-Each thumbnail displayed inside Timeline it's actually an Adaptive Card.
+Each thumbnail displayed inside Timeline is actually an Adaptive Card.
 As such, when you're going to create a user activity inside your application, you will be asked to provide an Adaptive Card to render it.

 So let's create it!
 We're going to build an Adaptive Card which looks like this: